 Final Thoughts

 Nursing tank tops are great additions to your breastfeeding wardrobe.
-They don’t cost too much, and they can help make breastfeeding easier for you.
+They don’t cost too much and can help make breastfeeding easier for you.
 Make sure to grab a few before you have your baby!

 Hey, this is Linda.
 My biggest accomplishment in life is being a mother of four children.
 Their current ages range from almost ten years old down to 20 months old.